About GM Rutseg

 As for Knowledge checks, I will provide info within spoilers and the type of knowledge check required and difficulty for those creatures which type is clearly identifiable (like and ooze or a dragon).
 If I do not provide a Knowledge spoiler, you can then perform a single unmodified general Knowledge roll, I will look if you have the appropriate knowledge and provide any information you might have thanks to it.
 I take into account common creatures exists, and thus the DC to identify things like a skeleton, a zombie or a goblin will be 5 + CR instead of 10 + CR.

 Finally, when posting rolls during combat always roll for actions in the order in which they occur.
 When in doubt, roll reactions to GM first, reactions to players next and then your actions.
+I will expect for you to roll Knowledge checks between reactions and your actions.

 Further, I may make a roll of any kind on your behalf if you do not post within the 24 hour timeframe (see above for more on this).